sinastiller/vegan-travel-food-blog/README.md

 3. Scroll down to pages.
 4. For the source, select main branch.
 5. Click save.
-6. Open the link provided by Github to go to yhe deployed website. **[LiveLink](https://sinastiller.github.io/vegan-travel-food-blog/)**
+6. Open the link provided by Github to go to the deployed website. **[LiveLink](https://sinastiller.github.io/vegan-travel-food-blog/)**

 ## [Testing](#testing)